web3os-org/kernel/README.md

 - Easily install virtually any npm browser package
 - Customize the OS to suit your individual needs
 - Write scripts to perform particular tasks
-- Write full applications that can create windows
+- Write full applications that can create windows and interface with the kernel
 - Interact with crypto wallets and smart contracts
 - Utilize a number of P2P protocols within the browser